dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/settings/lei.md

 ---
 ## Legal Entity Identifier

 This setting stores your organization's LEI.
 HMDA Hero will try to infer your organization's LEI from the data contained in the current Excel file.
-If the LEI cannot be retrieved
+If the LEI cannot be retrieved however, it can be entered in this section of the settings